antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

 * The chromatin state is especially important for transcription factors; we'll re-visit the list of transcription factors that are differentially expressed between the MES and ADRN cell lines
-* Use both differential expression analysis and the enhancer data in the genomebrowser to decide which transcription factor would be worthwhile to further investigate.
+* Use both differential expression analysis and the enhancer data in the genomebrowser to decide which transcription factors would be worthwhile to further investigate.

 ---------